|Start date:||September 2019|

 The MA achieves this through rigorous academic teaching and practice learning opportunities with an individual practice teacher/assessor.
 A particular strength of this programme is that it is taught within a department which includes a range of other social science disciplines; therefore our social work programme is able to draw upon widely informed sociological critiques of social work policy and practice.

 The University runs Open Days for those interested in postgraduate study.
 We’d welcome you to visit us and find out more about the course and the Department.

 Tips for the application and interview process

-If you are interested in applying for the MA in Social Work, take a look at a selection of short video interviews with Dr Liam Foster, who offers advice on the UCAS application process, as well hints and tips for the MA Social Work interviews.
+If you are interested in applying for the Social Work MA, take a look at a selection of short video interviews with Dr Liam Foster, who offers advice on the UCAS application process, as well hints and tips for the Social Work MA interviews.

 |Modules & Placements||